-From the pistes of Aviemore to the chic boutiques of Edinburgh, Scotland is a place of dramatic contrasts and breathtaking natural beauty – and a perfect weekend break destination
+From the pistes of Aviemore to the chic boutiques of Edinburgh, Scotland is a place of dramatic contrasts and breathtaking natural beauty – and a perfect weekend break destination.

 When is the best time for a short break in Scotland?

 The good thing about Scotland’s famously bad weather is that you can visit any time of the year without being disappointed if it rains!
-They say that you can enjoy all four seasons in one day in the Scottish Highlands – so just grab your plastic mac and head outdoors regardless – because there are few more stunning sites of natural beauty than you’ll find here, where loch meets river, meets ocean, and park meets forest, meets mountain.
+They say that you can enjoy all four seasons in one day in the Scottish Highlands – so just grab your rain mac and head outdoors regardless – because there are few more stunning sites of natural beauty than you’ll find here, where loch meets river, meets the ocean, and park meets forest, meets mountain.

 Winter in Scotland

 Edinburgh is the place to spend New Year’s Eve – or rather Hogmanay – thanks to its dazzling midnight fireworks and lively street parties.
 Something about Scottish towns and cities suits the winter months – whisky, woollens and open fires are what Scotland does best, and the perfect antidote to a day out exploring the elements!
-Winter is also the right time to hit the slopes, with Aviemore, Glencoe and Nevis all carpeted with snow, offering perfect winter-sports possibilities to skiers and boarders on the hunt for a weekend adrenaline rush.
+Winter is also the right time to hit the slopes, with Aviemore, Glencoe and Nevis all carpeted with snow, offering perfect winter sports possibilities to skiers and boarders on the hunt for a weekend adrenaline rush.

 Spring in Scotland

-If you fancy taking a walking holiday in Scotland, spring-time is when it’s best to do it.
+If you fancy taking a walking holiday in Scotland, springtime is when it’s best to do it.
 Fantastic foliage combines with warmer temperatures to add stunning colour and contrast to Scotland’s already breathtaking landscapes.
 The sheer variety, from high rocky tors to lowland loch-side and heather-studded wilderness, stretching to the horizon, must be experienced for yourself – plus, there’s the chance to glimpse red squirrels, pine martens, deer herds and just maybe an eagle.

 Summer in Scotland